Cyclone Oli: French Polynesia

 After tracking by Tahiti, Oli turned southward and threatened the islands of French Polynesia.
 Officials quickly began urging people to evacuate to designated shelters and remain indoors.
 All flights were cancelled to and from the area as well as all seafaring vessels.
 All schools were closed prior to Oli's arrival.
 About 650 tourists were trapped on Bora Bora Island after transportation throughout the region was shut down.
-An estimated 4,000 residents on the islands evacuated to public shelters by February 4.
+An estimated 4,000 residents on the islands evacuated to public shelters by 4 February.

 Impact and aftermath

 Cook Islands

 Minor damages were reported within the Cook Islands after they were affected by heavy rain, high seas and strong winds.
 On Penrhyn and Pukapuka island heavy rain caused houses and roads to be flooded, whilst on Omoka island, wharfs were reported to have been damaged.

 Tahiti

 Numerous structures were damaged across the islands and several people were injured.
 Numerous power and telephone lines were knocked out, hampering communication on the affected islands.
 Major damage was reported in Papenoo.

 Shortly after the storm passed, power companies deployed crews to restore power to the island.
-By 9:30 am (local time) on February 5, roughly 20% of the island's homes remained without power.